joydeepchowdhury/depth_regression_infinite_dim/README.md

-The function **conditionaldepth** returns the conditional depth of a number of response value given a fixed covariate value based on one of the halfspace depth, the spatial depth and the projection depth.
+The function **conditionaldepth** returns the conditional depth of a number of response values given a fixed covariate value based on one of the halfspace depth, the spatial depth and the projection depth.
 Its arguments are the following: